SoyGema/Tensorflow_CodeLab_Wide-Deep_learning/README.md

       A. Getting more accurate data.
 If you are passionate about Game of Thrones and want to give us a hand with the dataset, you are more than wellcome.
       B.Code .
 Yes, we would like to get more semantic and better with the code.
 Please don´t hesitate to push/commit in this journey
       C. Feedback.
 We have create a feedback form that you can find at the end of the codelab.
 Please feel free to colaborate.
+      D. Share.
+Do you think anyone you meet would you like to learn more about Neuralnets and also loves Game of Throne?
+You can share this codelab .
+4. Wich is the best way to experience this codelab?
+You can experience this codelab in a lot of different ways.
+The most significant is to read chapter 1 and enjoy some datascience about game of thrones, then download the code, and change the model m, having the opportunity to change the optimizers and the hidden layers .
+You can also read it without download the data .